zentrocdot/LazyImageUpscaler/README.md

 # Lazy Image Upscaler [![LazyImageUpscaler - Version 0.0.1.2](https://img.shields.io/badge/LazyImageUpscaler-Version_0.0.1.2-2ea44f)]()

 > [!NOTE]
-> 🚧 <p align="justify">This documentation is still under construction.
+> <p align="justify">🚧 This documentation is still under construction.
 The documentation
 > will developed up to the point the application works as expected.
 The last version of
 > the application needs still some fine-tuning before publishing.</p>

-<b><p align="justify">If you like what I present here, or if it helps you, or if it is useful, you are
+<b><p align="justify">If you like what I present here, or if it helps you, or if it is
-welcome to [donate](#Donation) a small contribution.
+useful, you are welcome to [donate](#Donation) a small contribution.
 It motivates me a lot and speeds up my work a much.</p></b>

 ## Preface